900lbs-of-Creative/com.900lbs.controly/Documentation/controly.md

 ## Overview

-The UI Framework is a collection of abstract classes designed to help manage behaviour on data-driven user interfaces.
+Controly is a collection of abstract classes designed to help manage behaviour on data-driven user interfaces.
 Built to run parallel with DoozyUI components and serialized fully by the Odin Inspector, the framework allows for dynamic and property-driven entities.

 This framework is designed to provide a foundation of back-end behaviours often repeated throughout UI code like data management, callbacks, and internal state tracking all while remaining decoupled from the front-end behaviour of the controlled entity.

 ## Controllers & Properties

-The framework is composed of two primary elements:
+Controly is composed of two primary elements:

 - **Controllers**: These are classes that control specific things, like a Toggle, Button, or any arbitrary entity.
 - **Properties**: These are classes usually declared alongside the controller they are intended for and describe how the controller will behave or what it will cause its controlled entity to display.